 Group exercise classes are more than the loud music, fast movements and shouts of encouragement that are seen and heard in a fitness room.
-These-one hour blocks of time offer social inclusion opportunities, physical benefits and psychological support.
-You should never be bored with the variety of exercise choices offered in group settings.
+These one-hour blocks of time offer social inclusion opportunities, health benefits and psychological support.
 From kickboxing and step aerobics to boot camps and indoor cycling, your fitness instructor will challenge and improve your body.

 Attending a group fitness class gets you up off the couch and out of the same four walls of your home to meet people in your community.
 You are likely to have more fun exercising in a group than working out on your own.
 Fitness classes are a wonderful place to meet people who have similar lifestyle goals and needs.
 Make friends, have adult conversations and discover solutions to problems as you talk with other participants before and after class.